amirsina-mandegari/gitlab-mcp-server/README.md

 - _"List open merge requests"_
 - _"Show me details for merge request 456"_
 - _"Get reviews and discussions for MR #123"_
+- _"Show me commit discussions for MR #456"_
+- _"Get all comments on commits in merge request #789"_
 - _"Find merge requests for the feature/auth-improvements branch"_
 - _"Show me closed merge requests targeting main"_
 - _"Reply to discussion abc123 in MR #456 with 'Thanks for the feedback!'"_